BerjisTech/GiftersClub-iOS/IAP.md

 1. Verify the receipt/transaction with Apple (classic receipt validation or App Store Server API).
 2. Ensure the transaction is for `productId`, not refunded, and not already consumed.
 3. Map `productId` → tokens (e.g., `gift_token` → 70), credit the user, record the transaction, and return 2xx.

+Troubleshooting tips:
+- If the app reports purchase success but no tokens: check server logs for the `purchase-tokens-iap` function; verify Apple receipt validation and productId mapping.
+- If purchase sheet won’t appear in TestFlight: ensure you’re signed in with a sandbox tester when prompted; confirm IAP is “Cleared for Sale”.

 ## Economics (Pack Sizing)